yjeong223/yjeong223/aboutYuChanJeong.md

 - 👋 Hi, I’m Yu Chan Jeong!
-- 👀 I’m interested in object-oriented programming and databases!
-- 🌱 I’m currently taking classes in Data Structures.
-- 💞️ I’m looking for personal projects to grow in my programming skills.
+- I grew up oversees in the Indonesia, surrounded Korean culture, and influenced with diverse mindsets at a secondary international school.
+- For higher education, I have decided to come to the U.S. Currently, I am junior Computer Science major at Ouachita Baptist University.
+- My favorite subjects are related to my major, mathmatics, and on the side, philosophy.
+- Right now, I am looking for internship spots.
+I would love any advice or opportunities that are shared with me!
 - 📫 How to reach me: jeong.ycj@gmail.com

 <!---